-Spitz said of the race that he knew it wasn’t over, because you (Phelps) never stop pushing… “it’s a tribute to your greatness”.
+Spitz said that he knew the race wasn’t over, because you (Phelps) never stops pushing… “it’s a tribute to your greatness”.

 Just believe in yourself

-After the race was over, during his media interview he taught me the second lesson.
-He was responding to what made this whole thing possible when he said “I guess just believing in yourself goes a long way.”
+During his media interview after the race was over, Phelps taught me the second lesson.
+He was responding to what made this whole thing possible when he said, “I guess just believing in yourself goes a long way.”

-As I talk about extensively here, optimism is the determination to not limit your sight to “reality”, but instead to see what could be, and believe it so much that you make it come true.
+Optimism is the determination to not limit your sight to “reality,” but instead to see what could be and believe it so much that you make it come true.

-Tonight Phelps taught us the invaluable lesson that if we just believe in ourselves, believe in what we can do, then yes, that does go a long way.
-For Phelps, it meant the gold medal, the 13th of his career, and led the former record holder Mark Spits to call him “epic”.
-He told the AP “It goes to show you that not only is this guy the greatest swimmer of all time and the greatest Olympian of all time, he’s maybe the greatest athlete of all time.
-He’s the greatest racer who ever walked the planet”.
+Tonight Phelps taught us the invaluable lesson that if we just believe in ourselves, believe in what we can do, it goes a long way.
+For Phelps, it meant the gold medal—the 13th of his career—and led the former record holder Mark Spitz to call him “epic.”
+He told the AP, “It goes to show you that not only is this guy the greatest swimmer of all time and the greatest Olympian of all time, he’s maybe the greatest athlete of all time.
+He’s the greatest racer who ever walked the planet.”